 Rockall row: Sturgeon says Scotland is defending its interests

-Scotland wants resolution to what it says is ‘illegal fishing in 12m zone around Rockall’
+Scotland wants resolution to what it says is ‘illegal fishing in 19km zone around Rockall’

 Europe’s chief Brexit negotiator Michel Barnier (left) and First Minister of Scotland Nicola Sturgeon who held talks in Brussels on Tuesday.
 Photograph: EPA